Financial-Times/origami/README.md

 ## Chromatic

+Origami implements visual regression tests for o3 components with Chromatic.

+More details on how Chromatic can test Pull Requests can be found in the [Contribution notes](https://github.com/Financial-Times/origami/blob/main/CONTRIBUTING.md#pull-requests-and-visual-regression-tests).

 ### Billing

 Chromatic usage is calculated in snapshots.
 You can check on the current consumption of our monthly allowance by: